hadron43/Color-Switch-Game/CONTRIBUTING.md

 ### Step 1 : Adding FXML file

 This file decides the basic layout of the obstacle.
-Open `Scene Builder` and create a new layout and save it into `src/obstacles/fxml`.
+Open `Scene Bhilder` and create a new layout and save it into `src/obstacles/fxml`.

 #### Important things to keep in mind